adricampo/adricampo/README.md

 👉 Want to see more depthly who I am?
 Have a look to my <a href="https://www.linkedin.com/in/adricampo/">LinkedIn</a> page 💼

-📫 How to reach me: adribdn7@gmail.com
+📫 You can email me at: adribdn7@gmail.com.
+I'll try to respond as soon as possible!